andyttran/guide_to_algorithms/README.md

 ### 1c.
 Analyze Line by Line

-When you are starting out, try evaluating the complexity line by line and determine the complexity for each line.
+When you are starting out, try evaluating the complexity line by line and determine the complexity of each line.
 Then sum up the complexity of each line to get the total.

 Let's start with time complexity for now.